d0tTino/GeneCoder/docs/plugins.md

 # Plugin System

 GeneCoder discovers additional functionality using Python entry points.
-Any package can expose a `genecoder.plugins` entry point that points to a module with a `register` function.
-The function receives a `register_codec` callable used to add new codecs to the registry.
+Any package can expose entry points under `genecoder.plugins`, `genecoder.fec` or `genecoder.simulators` that point to modules with a `register` function.
+The function receives a callback used to add the implementation to the appropriate registry.

 Example `pyproject.toml` snippet: